Carreau/phd-dissertation/parts/part4.rst

      \tau_1.sin(\theta_1) = \tau_2.sin(\theta_2)

-(YOU NEED TO INCLUDE A FIGURE!
-I DON'T UNERSTAND ANYTHING HERE.
-WHAT PROJECTION?
-IS \tau_2 - W = \tau_1 -W?
-THIS NEED TO BE FIXED!!!)
 These equations link the tension to the contact angle both before, during and after the contraction and hence remain correct during the experiment.
 In the following we will mark the values before the contraction phase by